ScienceWithTom/sciencefreestyle/README.md

 * shortcut for this preview is  command k
 * this negates the need for that code thing

+# Changing Vocab Spreadsheets
+*Spreadsheet stored in "Data".
+* 1. Download "physics" tab as .csv
+* 2. Replace the physics.csv tab with new one on desktop
+* 3. In GitHub desktop, press commit, then sync
+* 4. In GitHub (online) make all of your changes

+# Changing or adding songs
+* 1. Add any song files you want to "sounds" folder locally
+* 2. Go to scripts --> freestyle.js
+* 3. Add in format of --> 'new instrumental',
+* 4. Don't forget the comma!
+* 5. Script will randomly pull any of these listed files

+# Testing the changes to your code with a local host (as if it was online)
+* open the [terminal](https://www.iterm2.com/) with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) to make it more readable
+* use terminal to load your local file. in this case
+* pwd --> print working directory (folder) tells you waht folder you're In
+* ls -> LIST all of the contents of the directory
+* cd --> change which directory I am in
+* control c --> stops the python running and puts you back in the "shell"
+* once you use cd to get from tomcfad ---> Documents --> sciencefreestyle, copy and paste the python script at the bottom of this Documents
+* This python script will serve your website locally
+* Open a new tab in Firefox --> type http://localhost:6969/ and check it out!

 # Important Links